tfoxy/bs-injular/README.md

 ## Version support

-Supports AngularJS 1.x starting from 1.2.
+Supports AngularJS from 1.2 to 1.5 .
-Supports all modern browsers and IE >= 9.
+Supports all modern browsers and IE >= 8.
-For IE8, you must set screwIE8 option to false:
+NOTE: for IE8, you must set screwIE8 option to false:

 ```js
 browserSync.use(bsInjular, {